HigherOrderCO/Kind/DOCUMENTATION.md

 ```

 This proof wouldn't be possible without using `b` on the motive.
 With syntax
-sugars, that proof can be written as:
+sugars, it can be written as:

 ```haskell
 main(b : Bool) : not(not(b)) == b